Webstrates/Webstrates/README.md

 </html>
 ```

-The above example provides the user with GitHub username *cklokmose* permissions to read and write (modify the webstrate), while anonymous users only have read access.
+The above example provides the user with GitHub username *cklokmose* permissions to read and write (`rw`), while anonymous users only have read `r` access.

 Users can log in by accessing `http://<hostname>/auth/github`.